Christian views on masturbation: United States

+Australia

 Doctor John Kleinig, Lecturer Emeritus at the Australian Lutheran College, argues that, "The regular use of pornography for masturbation is a kind of sexual addiction.
-When Paul speaks about impurity and sexual greed as idolatry in Ephesians 5:3-7 and Colossians 3:5, he accurately describes how it works.
+When Paul speaks about impurity and sexual greed as idolatry in Ephesians 5:3–7 and Colossians 3:5, he accurately describes how it works.
 It begins with sexual impurity, the defilement of our imagination by depictions of sexual intercourse that present naked bodies as idols for us to admire.
 Our fixation on these images arouses disordered desires and make us more and more greedy for sexual satisfaction from things that God has not given to us for our enjoyment.
-Yet they fail to satisfy us and serve only to feed our growing appetite for them...Where masturbation is involved...the more ashamed we become, the more secretive we become; the more secretive we become and the more we hide in the darkness, the more vulnerable we become to the accusation and condemnation of Satan...You need to be careful that Satan does not distort your perception by making a fool of you and getting you to focus on the wrong thing.
+Yet they fail to satisfy us and serve only to feed our growing appetite for them...
+Where masturbation is involved...the more ashamed we become, the more secretive we become; the more secretive we become and the more we hide in the darkness, the more vulnerable we become to the accusation and condemnation of Satan...
+You need to be careful that Satan does not distort your perception by making a fool of you and getting you to focus on the wrong thing.
 Nowhere in the Bible is masturbation explicitly forbidden.
 There is good reason for this because the problem does not come from masturbation, which is in itself neither good or bad, but the adulterous sexual fantasies that accompany it, as Christ makes clear in Matthew 5:28.
 That's the problem spiritually!...That's how Satan gets a hold on us through our imagination.
 If you use pornography to masturbate, you put another woman, an idol that promises heaven and gives you hell, sexually, in the place of your wife.
 It arouses your greed for what you don't have, greed for what God has not given for you to enjoy, greed that increases as you give in to it.
 The more you indulge it, the more dissatisfied and empty you become."